Mdetsikas/homelab/README.md

 - Provides separation between the hypervisor and lab services
 - Lets me rebuild the VM without impacting the host if I break something

+A more detailed diagram is maintained in `diagrams/architechture.md`

 ---

 ## Current Focus: Dashboard & Monitoring